destinyae/docs-14/docs/litepaper.md

 ![GaiaNet node architecture](gaianet_node.png)

 **1 Application runtime.** GaiaNet applications run in a lightweight, secure and high-performance sandbox called WasmEdge.
-As an open-source project managed by the Linux Foundation and CNCF, WasmEdge runtime works seamlessly with leading cloud native tools such as Docker, containerd, CRI-O, Podman and Kubernetes.
+As an open-source project managed by the Linux Foundation and CNCF, WasmEdge runtime works seamlessly with leading cloud native tools such as Docker, containers, CRI-O, Podman and Kubernetes.
 It is also the virtual machine of choice by leading public blockchains to securely and efficiently execute on-chain and off-chain smart contracts.

 WasmEdge is a high-performance and cross-platform runtime.
 It can run AI models on almost all CPUs, GPUs, and AI accelerators at native speed, making it an ideal runtime for decentralized AI agents.